Precision prediction of a democratic up-family philic KSVZ axion model at the LHC: Multivariate Analysis (MVA)

 \section{Multivariate Analysis (MVA)}

-For completeness, we further carried out the collider analysis on this model using the $t\bar{t}+\text{MET}$ final state, as in our earlier study~\cite{{Ghosh:2022rta}}.
-The reference includes all the backgrounds and kinematic cuts.
-However, here, we use the NLO event to generate the signal.
-Moreover, the previous analysis assumed the $\text{BR}(\Psi\rightarrow t S_{1, 2})=1.0$, based on the top-philic coupling, which is invalid for a democratic coupling with other generations.
-Hence, based on calculated $\text{BR}(\Psi\rightarrow t S_{1,2})<0.5$ (Table \ref{parameters_5}) for all the BPs when the pair of $\Psi$ decay into the top quark, the cross section is reduced by a factor of at least 0.25 than the previous.
-In contrast to the prior assessment, the QCD correction significantly increases the overall cross section, and the Yukawa coupling considerably impacts the partonic cross section.
+We conducted a collider analysis on this model, focusing on the $t\bar{t}+\text{MET}$ final state\footnote{Multivariate analysis of fatjets plus significant missing energy as the final state employing jet substructure variables are frequently searched in the context of the LHC for many BSM scenarios~\cite{Ghosh:2023ocz, PhysRevD.105.115038}.}.
+To generate the signal, we utilized NLO+PS accurate events.
+The branching ratio of the VLQ decays into a top quark associated with the scalar is less than 0.5, as shown in Table \ref{parameters_5}.
+Representative benchmark points listed in Table \ref{parameters_5} are consistent with the 139 $\text{fb}^{-1}$ projected exclusion contour from a recent ATLAS analysis \cite{ATLAS:2017eoo} of stop pair production.
 The signal topology is given by \footnote{Since we are considering two top-like fatjet ($J_t$) without measuring the jet charge, $uu\rightarrow\Psi \Psi$ (through the t-channel scalar mediator) can also contribute to the same signature followed by the decay of the VLQ into the top.
 Interestingly, since scalars and $\Psi$ have the same PQ charge, this type of t-channels exchange is impossible unless PQ symmetry is spontaneously broken finally to contribute negligibly.
 To give some perspective in our benchmark point BP1, we find $\sigma_{\text{LO}}(u u\rightarrow \Psi\Psi)= 0.3~\text{fb}$, and $\sigma_{\text{LO}}(\bar{u} \bar{u}\rightarrow\bar{\Psi}\bar{\Psi})= 0$, so we safely ignore those processes.},

+The advantages of studying the hadronic final state are as follows.
+The large hadronic branching ratio and significant mass difference between VLQ and the scalar significantly boost the top quark.
+As a result, reconstructing the top quark as a boosted fatjet additionally provides the inherent properties of the jet.
+Furthermore, we can have additional handel using jet substructure variables.